MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ## Set up Microsoft Teams

 Microsoft Teams is the best way to collaborate with your team, manage files, and have conversations in one easy-to-use location.
-You can connect your Product Visualize directly to Teams to make collaboration with your sales team even easier.
+You can connect Product Visualize to Teams to make collaboration with your sales team even easier.

 ### Sign up for Teams